Want personalized picks that fit your family?

 Is it any good?

-Replete with glowing surfaces, quick cutting action, and a soundtrack that bites, Director Baz Luhrmann's whirling dervish adaptation of the classic tale of ROMEO + JULIET, is Shakespeare for Generation X, Y, and Z. Any teenager growing up in the mid 90s will attest to the unbeatable hipness of this movie.
+Director Baz Luhrmann's whirling dervish adaptation of the classic tale of ROMEO + JULIET is replete with glowing surfaces, quick-cutting action, and a soundtrack that bites.
+This is Shakespeare for Generation X, Y, and Z. Any teenager growing up in the mid 90s will attest to the unbeatable hipness of this movie.
 Neon crucifixes, dazzling skylines, and festive fireworks literally light up the screen in this film.
 The real electricity, however, lies in the chemistry between Danes and DiCaprio.
 There is not a single element of the production unaffected by Luhrmann's restless mercurial bravado, including the acting, wardrobe, and set design.
 Thankfully, the transported text survives the transition between eras, due to the director's attention to detail.

 The film's bouncing soundtrack, MTV-style cinematography, and all-star cast will have teens begging to see Romeo + Juliet.
 Parents are cautioned against permitting tweens and under to view this film due to its extreme violence, gross materialism, and sexual innuendo.
 And it is best if parents accompany their kids who are allowed to view this graphic retelling of the classic.